 and is cut down like a flower

 The burial record states that the plot was purchased by Lees’ brother-in-law, ‘Graham’ (?)
 Hall.
 The inscription on the monument gives the additional information that Lees’ place of origin is ‘Aspenshaw’: a small village in Derbyshire near Chapel-en-le-Frith.
 I haven’t done any genealogical searches, but a small bit of Googling reveals that Lt.
-Henry Lees is likely to be the son of another ‘Henry Lees’: a big-time cotton and iron-foundry magnate who purchased Aspenshaw Hall in 1860.
+Henry Lees is likely to be the son of another ‘Henry Lees’: a solicitor from Stalybridge who purchased Aspenshaw Hall in 1860.
+Aspenshaw Hall is located in Thornsett outside New Mills in Derbyshire (thanks to Andrew Lees for the additional information).
 Why Heny Jr. chose the army over the family business, we’ll probably never know.